onqtam/headjack/src/account_preferences.md

     <img src="https://png.pngitem.com/pimgs/s/207-2073499_translate-platform-from-english-to-spanish-work-in.png">
 </div>

-# Account preferences & graph
+# Account preferences & graphs

 <!--
 how it gets managed by IDMs (so they will also touch IPFS?!)